-When approaching indoor air quality (IAQ) monitors designed for commercial use, it can be tricky to find the best solution for your project.
+When approaching indoor air quality (IAQ) monitors designed for commercial buildings and office spaces, it can be tricky to find the best solution for your project.
 To help you choose the most suitable monitor, we put together some key considerations you should keep in mind when looking for a commercial indoor air quality monitor.

 Building Certification Requirements